Iftac-etiskhackare-15/rpg.py-project-latest/README.md

 # rpg.py-project
 rpg python game
 ## Description
-Text based rpg game made in Python as a school project.
+Text based RPG game made in Python as a school project.
 ### Requirements
-Python 2.7
+Python 2.7 and just run launch.bat
-#### To:Do
+#### Notes
 enemies will have ascii art
 just an ascii pic of their face
 RNG class not fully written yet